Breath of Fire IV: Story

 However, when the gang reaches the western continent, they find it in chaos.
 Strange, inexplicable things are occurring there, most of them happening in the city of Astana, where the Imperial Headquarters are situated.
 When they search the Imperial Headquarters, they find it horrifically transformed.
 When they are unable to pass through a certain obstacle, Elina's voice suddenly rings out, telling them that they cannot pass without first acquiring the Dragonslayer, a sword that is currently in the keeping of Yuna.
 Tracking Yuna down to a nearby city, Ryu attacks him, forcing him to discard the Dragonslayer.
 The party returns to Astana, but an atrocity occurs there: unbeknownst to the party, Yuna had the idea of modifying Elina's body and transform her into an artificial Endless but unexpectedly fused her with the Imperial headquarters.
 Elina has no wish to exist in this form, so she begs Cray to kill her with the Dragonslayer.
 After an internal debate, he complies, destroying the Imperial Headquarters and dealing a devastating blow to party morale.

 After regaining their composure, Ryu and his team travel to the Emperor's pagoda to stop him, and find Ursula's adopted grandfather, General Rhuh, holding off several monsters and A-Tur charging the palace area.
 Dying in the struggle, Ursula's grandfather tells his daughter to stop Fou-Lu with her new friends, and restore the empire to its former glory.
 She agrees, and the group makes their way to the palace's inner sanctum, where Ryu personally confronts Fou-Lu and questions his motivation to destroy humanity after they have done so much for him in the past, recalling and comparing their memories.
 After an intense battle, Fou-Lu finally understands Ryu's defense and merges with Ryu to become the complete Yorae Dragon God, which decides to send the gods back to their own world.
 Then Ryu rejoins the group as a mortal, and they leave the palace together.

 There is an alternative ending of the story where Fou-Lu absorbs Ryu, making him the dominant half where he then plans to destroy humanity, starting by killing Ryu's friends.

 The manga adaptation, Utsurowazaru Mono: Breath Of Fire IV, gives a third ending with Ryu refusing to fully absorb Fou-Lu as the gods disappear from the world.
-While Ryu's friends wait hopefully wait for his return, he and Fou-Lu are wandering the world side by side as mortals, both relearning and experiencing the joys of humanity.
+While Ryu's friends wait hopefully for his return, he and Fou-Lu are wandering the world side by side as mortals, both relearning and experiencing the joys of humanity.